Statcounter

 Chris lay crying and praying; replaying many troubling events in his mind, trying to make sense of it all.
 He lay on the ground, waiting to die while fiercely beating himself up for the past.

 Maybe, instead of marrying Angela, he would have pursued the interest that he held for Erin.
 Maybe he would have simply better appreciated life.
 He would have done so many things differently, he regretfully thought.
+Maybe he and his dear friend, Marie, could be roommates, and bitch about life together while watching TV and playing board games, as they loved to do to ignore the scars of life.

-“What the fuck is this crazy bitch doin?”
+“...What the fuck is this crazy bitch doin?”
 A voice rang from the street.

-Thomas is one of five young men who belong to a notorious neighborhood gang.
-He knelt down to Chris as his friends looked on.Thomas spotted an extremely expensive watch on Chris' left wrist...along with an empty pill bottle; the lingering aroma of whiskey was nauseating.
+Thomas is one of five young men who belong to this notorious neighborhood gang.
+He knelt down to Chris as his friends looked on.
+Thomas spotted an expensive watch on Chris' left wrist...along with an empty pill bottle; the lingering aroma of whiskey was nauseating.

 Thomas has been in and out of jail since he was 15.
 He still runs with a gang because society, he feels, will never give him the chance he deserves.
 He’s an unlikely gang member in many ways.

 He secretly wants to own an auto repair shop someday.
 Thomas has goals; his vision, unlike that of his friends, is not myopic.
+He’s always held an entrepreneurial ambition.

 Thomas was raised by his Auntie after his mom and dad died in a car accident when he was seven.
 He knows there’s something better for him but, like Chris, he feels that the cards are stacked too high.
 It’s sometimes easier to give up.
 The path of least resistance can be an inviting and convenient prospect...something Chris knew too well.
+Something gang recruiters and bosses also know, all too well.

 Thomas liked the acceptance and bond that the gang provided.
-It filled a void left behind when his parents were killed.These guys were the only people in society who didn’t judge him.
+It filled a void left behind when his parents were killed.
+These guys were the only people in society who didn’t judge him.

 Maintaining the status quo is easier than crawling out; a cornerstone of gang life.
 On the streets, it’s kill or be killed; a creed that comes with the territory when accepting membership.

 For those who don’t look over their shoulder, the end is less than desirable and, many times, sooner than expected.
+Sadly.

-“Nothin!This is a damn crazy ass white boy, ya’ heard me?”
-Thomas assured.
-“He took a bottle of fuckin’ pills.
+“...Nothin!
+This is a damn crazy ass white boy, ya’ heard me?”
+Thomas assured. “...He done took a bottle of fuckin’ pills.
 He’ll be dead pretty soon.”

-“Yeah Thomas, get this niggah’s shit and go before we get blamed with killin’ this crazy motherfucker,” another pressed.
+“...Yeah, Thomas, get this niggah’s shit and go before we get blamed with killin’ this crazy motherfucker,” another pressed.

-Thomas looked up to the gate spire where the angel above Chris’ head curiously caught his attention.He looked back down at the watch.Reaching into Chris’ pockets, Thomas felt the wad of money.
-“You fuckin’ crazy boy,” Thomas whispered to Chris.
+Thomas looked up to the gate spire where the angel above Chris’ head curiously caught his attention.
+He looked back down at the watch.
+Reaching into Chris’ pockets, Thomas felt the wad of money. “...You fuckin’ crazy, boy,” Thomas whispered to Chris.

 “I’m tellin’ ya’, this boy ain’t got shit but a cheap ass watch on and no money in his pockets.
-Let’s go; he’ll be dead soon.If he don’t die, he’ll positively feel like shit tomorrow, believe dat” Thomas assured the guys as he rose to his feet.
+Let’s go; he’ll be dead soon.
+If he don’t die, he’ll positively feel like shit tomorrow, believe dat” Thomas assured the guys as he snaggeds $20 from Chris'pocket before rising to his feet.

-The gang moved on; Thomas casually glanced back as he and his friends walked.
-Something haunted Thomas about seeing this pathetic man lying in the street, left to die.
+The gang moved on; Thomas casually glanced back as he and his friends walked ahead.

 He fixed his eyes again to the top of the gate, staring at the angel.